 Black Box Testing and Software Development Life Cycle (SDLC)

-The life cycle of Black Box Testing is called Software Testing Life Cycle (STLC) and it is comparative with each phase of Software Development Life Cycle of Software Engineering.
+The life cycle of Black Box Testing is called Software Testing Life Cycle (STLC) and it is comparative with each phase of the Software Development Life Cycle of Software Engineering.

 Requirement – This is the first phase of SDLC and in this stage, a prerequisite is accumulated and it is also a stage in which software testers participate.